General Management Plan/Environmental Impact Statement

 Dear Friends of Biscayne National Park,

-We would appreciate receiving any comments you may have by February 20, 2014, the end of the public comment period.
-Thank you for your continued interest in our park.
+We look forward to hearing your ideas and opinions an would appreciate receiving any comments you may have by October 10, 2014, the end of the public comment period.
+Thank you for your continued participation and interest in shaping the future of Biscayne National Park.